Sabin-Pla/L1G103303/README.md

 1. right click the "tests" package in the project explorer pane
 2. click Run As -> JUnit Test

-In order to execture the simulation and run integration testing if the requestFile supports it:
+In order to execute the simulation and run integration testing if the requestFile supports it:
-1. Click the dropdown arrow beside the run button on the Eclipse toolbar
-2. Click "All 3 Systems", the pre-existing launch configuration that launches the 3 seperate programs at once.

 The Scheduler, Floor, and Elevator can each be individually started by right clicking their respective .java files and clicking Run As -> Java Application
+The Floor must be started last as the simulation begins when it's done initializing